-1. Local Counselors in the Community – These are typically in-person, although some counselors may continue to be available post-pandemic via phone/video.
+1. Local Counselors in the Community – These are typically in-person, although most counselors now support appointments via phone/video.
 Your intake clinician will perform the search to locate a provider that aligns with your scheduling needs.
 We highly recommend going that route as trying to establish that first appointment via a provided list of therapists can be a time-consuming process.

 You can expect your first appointment to take place:

-Urgent and Emergent Needs: First appointment with a local provider occurs within 6 hours to 48 hours of your intake call.
+Urgent and Emergent Needs: First appointment with a local provider will be scheduled within 6 hours to 48 hours of your intake call.

-Routine Clinical Support: First appointment with a local provider occurs within 10 business days.
+Routine Clinical Support: First appointment with a local provider will be scheduled within 10 business days.